PeterOcansey/omure_weather_test/README.md

 - Run `php artisan serve` to start the application : `Starting Laravel development server: http://127.0.0.1:8000`

 ## Usage
-Using PostMan or any other API testing tool, make a call to the `base_url/api/weatherforcasts`, where `base_url` is your server ip eg. `http://127.0.0.1:8000`
+Using PostMan or any other API testing tool, make a call to the `base_url/api/weatherforecasts`, where `base_url` is your server ip eg. `http://127.0.0.1:8000` .

-Sample Response:
+### Sample Response:
 ```
     "code": "200",
-    "message": "Weather forcast retrieved successfully",
+    "message": "Weather forecast retrieved successfully",
     "data": [
         {
             "city_id": 5128581,